Health and Wellness

 The Arc of New London County

 Provides services to people with disabilities.
-CC students participate during evenings and on saturdays to assist with community outings and recreational activities.
+Connecticut College students participate during evenings and on Saturdays to assist with community outings and recreational activities.
 Volunteers also serve as Special Olympics coaches.

 United Cerebral Palsy Association of Greater SE CT